Select a link to learn more about each member of the Public Health Leadership team:

 Ms. Shirley has served on the boards of the Public Health Foundation, the Oregon Public Health Institute, Portland Sustainable Development Commission and served as President of the National Association of City and County Health Officials.
 She is also adjunct faculty at the OHSU School of Medicine.
 She received the National Public Health Institute’s Balderson Award and has been recognized by Research America as a public health hero.

-Interim Deputy Director, Public Health Division
+Deputy Director, Public Health Division

-State Epidemiologist & State Public Health Officer
+State Epidemiologist and State Health Officer

 Administrator, Center for Health Protection